Air Warrior (U.S. Army): Successor

-Building on the legacy Air Warrior gear carriage and clothing system, the Air Soldier System (Air SS) Increment 1a initiative focuses on improving aircrew survivability, comfort, and efficiency by reducing weight and torso bulk, improving head and laser eye protection, and increasing rear crew member mobility.
+Improving upon the legacy Air Warrior gear carriage and clothing system, the Air Soldier System (Air SS) Increment 1a initiative aims to increase aircrew survivability, mobility and comfort.

-The Air SS Increment 1a will feature optimized survival equipment (72-hour requirement) and a pocket system that eliminates unnecessary items.
-It also will include standardized survival gear components.
-It will reduce the bulk and weight of the legacy Air Warrior body armor system.
-As part of the AS Increment 1a, the Modular Aircrew Common Helmet (MACH) or an improved legacy HGU-56/P helmet will offer a 15 to 50 percent improvement in head impact protection.
-Advances in laser eye protection (from 3 to 5 fixed wavelengths) are also included in the initiative.
+The Air SS Increment 1a features improved survival equipment (72-hour requirement) and removes unnecessary items.
+It also includes standardized survival gear components.
+It reduces the weight and width of the legacy Air Warrior body armor system.
+As part of the AS Increment 1a, the Modular Aircrew Common Helmet (MACH) or an improved legacy HGU-56/P helmet offers a 15-50 percent improvement in protection from head collisions.
+Progress in laser eye protection are also included in the initiative.

-The Wearable Environmental Control System (WECS), powered by an Integrated Portable Power Source, will eliminate the cooling system umbilical for nonrated crew members.
-The AS Increment 1a will also feature enhanced SA/C3 capabilities to achieve JBC-P interoperability.
-Initial implementation of terrain/obstacle avoidance capability will be through the AW Electronic Data Manager.
+The Wearable Environmental Control System (WECS), powered by a portable power source, eliminates the need of an umbilical cooling system for nonrated crew members.
+The AS Increment 1a will also feature improved SA/C3 capabilities to accomplish interoperability with the Joint Battle Command-Platform (JBC-P) satellite network.
+Initial implementation of terrain avoidance functions will be available through the AW Electronic Data Manager.

 Contract award for AS Increment 1a is expected in 2011.

+In late 2025, the U.S. Army Aviation and Missile Command issued updated contract opportunities for the continued sustainment and modernization of the Electronic Data Manager (EDM).
+Under the Air Soldier initiative, the legacy EDM, worn on the thigh, is planned for replacement by aircraft-mounted Mission Display Modules.
+This shift is intended to move the pilot's "heads-down" workload onto the instrument panel, increasing situational awareness during critical flight phases.
+Additionally, the new Modular Aircrew Common Helmet (MACH) is being rolled out to provide up to a 50% improvement in head collision protection compared to legacy HGU-56/P systems.

 Microclimate Cooling System

 The Microclimate Cooling System (MCS) gives Army aircrews an increase of over 350 percent mission endurance (from 1.6 hours to 5.7 hours), while wearing chemical protective equipment or in other heat stress mission environments.
 The system features a vest and aircraft-mounted cooling unit that pumps chilled water via an umbilical to small tubes embedded in the vest.

-Because of its success as part of the Air Warrior ensemble, the MCS were also being used by crews in ground vehicle platforms in Operation Iraqi Freedom, including Stryker, Abrams, and Bradley.
+Because of its success as part of the Air Warrior ensemble, the MCS was also being used by crews in ground vehicle platforms in Operation Iraqi Freedom, including Stryker, Abrams, and Bradley.